 Everything we amend into the soil is organic and amendment based only!
-Each month our soil is made fresh, in multiple small batches to ensure proper mixing, consistency and live/fresh soil.
+Each month our soil is made fresh in small batches to ensure proper mixing, consistency and live/fresh soil.
 Our soil is prepared from scratch we do not use Pre-made potting soils.
 We start for a peat moss and coco coir base and have our own specific recipe/mix style.

 MUCH MORE, There is no need for anything other than water and a quality base media when using our soil.

 You will never again be stuck mixing chemicals, PH

 balancing your mixes, battling burns, deficiencies and diseases that are created with stressed, over fed grows.
 Kind Soil costs less (depending on brands) to run per plant than most nutrient lines.
 The simplicity and quality of grow that is produced is with the minimal effort while still having top shelf, large producing grows, is something you will never get anywhere else.